-The Chinchillas project is located in the prolific Bolivian silver-zinc-tin belt which extends into northern Argentina, and is only 30 km from Silver Standard's Pirquitas silver mine, with 148 Moz Ag in proven and probable reserves at 140.6 g/t Ag from which 7.1 Moz silver was produced in 2011.
+The Chinchillas project is located in the prolific Bolivian silver-zinc-tin belt which extends into northern Argentina, and is only 30 km from Silver Standard's Pirquitas silver mine, with 57.2 Moz Ag in proven reserves at 180.8 g/t Ag and 26.9 Moz Ag in probable reserves at a grade of 168.4 g/t Ag, from which 8.6 Moz silver was produced in 20121.
+The project is road accessible, and work can be completed year-round.

 Chinchillas is a Tertiary aged maar diatreme volcanic complex that has erupted through the Paleozoic basement schists.
 The resulting depression or basin, filled with volcanic breccias and tuffs is approximately 1.5 km in diameter.
-Mineralization occurs within the basin, hosted in favorable volcanic tuff units, hydrothermal breccias and along faults and structural zones as well as on the margins of the basin within footwall schists and across the schist volcanic contacts.
-The mineralization occurs mostly as disseminations, veinlets and matrix filling.
-The Chinchillas project geology is most similar to the San Cristobal Mine in Bolivia where low grade Ag-Zn-Pb mineralization is mined from an open pit within a similar diatreme breccia environment.
-San Cristobal mine has estimated reserves (June 30, 2011) of 285 million tonnes, grading 1.41% Zn, 0.48% Pb, and 53.0 g/t Ag or 484 million ounces of silver, 4Mt zinc and 1.3 Mt lead2.
+Mineralization occurs within the basin, hosted in favorable volcanic tuff units, hydrothermal breccias and along faults and structural zones as well as with basement schists and across the schist volcanic contacts.
+The mineralization occurs mostly as disseminations, veinlets and matrix filling in the volcanics, and within the basement as "Pirquitas-style" silver, lead and zinc in structures and breccias.